mate-academy/react_todo-app-add-and-delete/README.md

 Add a todo with the entered title on `NewTodoField` form submit:

 - if the title is empty show the `Title can't be empty` notification at the bottom;
-- disable the input until receiving the response from the API (use `isAdding` variable);
+- disable the input until receiving the response from the API (use `isLoading` variable);
 - manually add a temp todo with `id: 0` **after** the list while waiting for the response (don't add it to the array);
 - show the loader on the added todo (see the styles of the 5th todo `Redux`);
 - use your user id for the new todo;